 Instructions

-- Add the quinoa and reduce heat to medium/low.
+- Once boiling, add the quinoa, garlic cloves, salt and pepper.
+Reduce heat to medium/low.
 Cover and simmer until tender and all the liquid is absorbed (about 15 or 20 minutes).
+The quinoa will be done when it has popped open.

 - After cooking, just let the quinoa rest for a total of five minutes.

-- Always rinse the quinoa beforehand as some quinoa can be bitter.
+- Always rinse the quinoa beforehand, as some quinoa can be bitter.

-- Allow the quinoa to rest as it helps with making the quinoa fluffy.Â
+- Allow the quinoa to rest as it helps with making the quinoa fluffy.

-- To store: Store cooked quinoa in an airtight container for up to 4 days in the fridge.Â
+- To store: Store cooked quinoa in an airtight container for up to 4 days in the fridge.

 - To freeze: Frozen cooked quinoa will last for up to 6 months in the freezer in a freezer-safe bag or container.

-Nutrition Information
+Nutrition

 My quinoa often either turns out like mush or super dense and stuck together.
 I definitely needed this fluffy tutorial!